 E. Summary of Alternative Fuel Vehicle Credits Type of Property Description of Qualifying Property Credit Amount and Explanation Expiration Fuel cell vehicles (sec.
-30B) Vehicles propelled by chemically combining oxygen with hydrogen and creating electricity Base credit of \$4,000 for vehicles weighing 8,500 pounds or less Heavier vehicles can get up to a \$40,000 credit, depending on weight An additional \$1,000 to \$4,000 credit is available to cars and light trucks to the extent fuel economy exceeds 2002 base fuel economy December 31, 2014 Plug-in electric- drive motor vehicles (after 2009) (sec.
-30D) Four-wheeled vehicles (excluding low speed vehicles and vehicles weighing 14,000 or more) propelled by a battery with at least 4 kilowatt-hours of electricity that can be charged from an external source.
-Base credit of \$2,500, plus \$417 for each kilowatt-hour of additional battery capacity in excess of 4 kilowatt-hours, up to a maximum credit of \$7,500 200,000 vehicle per manufacturer limitation Electric-drive low- speed, motorcycle, and three-wheeled vehicles (sec.
-30) Vehicles otherwise qualifying as plug-in electric-drive vehicles but for the fact that they have limited speed or less than four wheels Two- and three-wheeled vehicles must have a battery capacity of at least 2.5 kilowatt-hours Credit is 10 percent of cost, up to \$2,500.
-December 31, 2011 Converted plug-in electric-drive vehicles (sec.
-30B) Used vehicles that have been converted into a plug-in electric drive motor vehicle Credit is 10 percent of conversion cost up to \$4,000.
-December 31, 2011 Alternative fuel refueling property (sec.
-30C) Property that dispenses alternative fuels, including ethanol, biodiesel, natural gas, hydrogen, and electricity 30-percent credit up to \$30,000 for business property and \$1,000 for property installed at a principal residence.
-December 31, 2011, for non-hydrogen refueling property December 31, 2014, for hydrogen refueling property
+30B) Vehicles propelled by chemically combining oxygen with hydrogen and creating electricity Base credit of \$4,000 for vehicles weighing 8,500 pounds or less Heavier vehicles can get up to a \$40,000 credit, depending on weight An additional \$1,000 to \$4,000 credit is available to cars and light trucks to the extent fuel economy exceeds 2002 base fuel economy December 31, 2016 Alternative fuel refueling property (sec.
+30C) Property that dispenses alternative fuels, including ethanol, biodiesel, natural gas, hydrogen, and electricity 30-percent credit up to \$30,000 for business property and \$1,000 for property installed at a principal residence December 31, 2016 Plug-in electric- drive motor vehicles (sec.
+30D) Four-wheeled vehicles (excluding low speed vehicles and vehicles weighing 14,000 or more) propelled by a battery with at least 4 kilowatt-hours of electricity that can be charged from an external source Base credit of \$2,500, plus \$417 for each kilowatt-hour of additional battery capacity in excess of 4 kilowatt-hours, up to a maximum credit of \$7,500 200,000 vehicle per manufacturer limitation Plug-in electric- drive motorcycles (sec.
+30D) Two-wheeled vehicles able to achieve speeds of at least 45 miles per hour propelled by a battery with at least 2.5 kilowatt-hours of electricity that can be charged from an external source Credit is 10 percent of cost, up to \$2,500 December 31, 2016